 With approximately 200 music majors, the music department is a lively community of learners — large enough to offer a staggering variety of music classes, ensembles, facilities, activities, and scholarships, yet small enough to give you the individual attention you need to succeed.
 Check out our program areas:

-All your classes are taught by professors - never teaching assistants - with terminal degrees in their professions.
+Our distinguished and dedicated professors will guide, mentor, and challenge you while encouraging you to pursue everything that intrigues you.
 In addition to private lessons in voice, instrumental, and composition, you can audition to play and sing in as many ensembles as your schedule permits.
 Learn more about our program here and check out our music student handbook for more in-depth info, or our sample track sheets to get an idea of how your coursework might play out.